boldare/xsolve-associate/README.md

 Introduction
 ============

-This bundle allows to collect objects and values through associations and provides some entity fetching optimizations for Doctrine ORM to address N+1 queries problem.
+This library allows to collect objects and values through associations and provides some entity fetching optimizations for Doctrine ORM to address N+1 queries problem.